tokio-rs/website/content/docs/getting-started/hello-world.md

 # fn main() {}
 ```

+Here we use Tokio's own [`io`] and [`net`] modules.
+These modules provide the same
+abstractions over networking and I/O-operations as the corresponding modules in `std`
+with a small difference; all actions are performed asynchronously.

 # Creating the stream

 The first step is to create the `TcpStream`.
 We use the `TcpStream` implementation provided